Killing of Aiyana Jones: Funeral

 Aiyana Jones' funeral was held in the Second Ebenezer Church on May 22, 2010, in Detroit.
 Reverend Al Sharpton gave the eulogy.
 Charles Jones, Aiyana's father, wore a black suit, pink tie and pink handkerchief in remembrance of his daughter as pink was her favorite color.
 The casket was white and was afterwards driven to the grave by horse-drawn carriage.
 She was buried on the grounds.

 Controversy

 Lawsuits

 A civil rights lawsuit questioned Weekley's account of the incident, claiming the grenade had gone through the window and struck Aiyana.
 The lawsuit asserts that police were outside of the home where they "blindly fired random shots," and one of the bullets fatally struck the 7-year-old child in the neck.
-The lawsuit charges Rowe and Weekley for the unlawful use of excessive force.
+The lawsuit charges police officers Joseph Weekley and Robert Rowe (who is claimed to have thrown the grenade) for the unlawful use of excessive force.
 Furthermore, the police department and unnamed supervisors of the Special Response Team in the city of Detroit were being sued for violating the civil rights of Aiyana Jones through their training and policy procedure.
 The family is seeking $7.5 million in damages and a jury trial conceded by the court filing.
 Two days after Jones's death, on May 18, 2010, attorney Geoffrey Fieger filed lawsuits on behalf of her family against A&E and the police.